Moose (wrestler): Impact World Champion (2021–2023)

 On the December 1 episode of Impact!, Moose started a feud with Joe Hendry over the Impact Digital Media Championship.
 On January 13, 2023, at Hard To Kill, Moose defeated Hendry for the title after a low blow, but the match was restarted by new Director of Authority Santino Marella, where Hendry retained the title.
 On February 24, at No Surrender, Moose fought Hendry for the title in a Dot Combat match, but failed to win.
 On March 30, at Multiverse United, Moose lost against Jeff Cobb.
 On April 16, at Rebellion, Moose fought for Team Bully and lost a 10-wrestler Hardcore War against Team Dreamer.
 On June 9 at Against All Odds, Moose competed in the 8-4-1 match to determine the number one contender for the Impact World Championship, which was won by Nick Aldis.
 On July 15 at Slammiversary, Myers and Moose was involved in the Impact World Tag Team Championship four-way tag team match, which was won by Subculture (Mark Andrews and Flash Morgan Webster).
+On September 14, 2023, at Impact 1000, Moose competed in a Feast or Fired match where he got a case.
+The following week, Moose revealed that his briefcase contained a World Championship contract.
+At Bound for Glory on October 21, Moose competed in a Monster's Ball match which was won by PCO.
+Backstage at the same event, Moose stated that he would cash-in his Feast or Fired contract and challenge for the Impact World Championship at Hard to Kill.